 You can split UModel projects into multiple subprojects and thus allow several developers to simultaneously edit different parts of a single project.
-Subprojects are just like standard UModel project file and have the same *.ump extension.
+Subprojects are like standard UModel project files and have the same *.ump extension.
 Each individual subproject can be added to a source control system.
 The top-level project is called the main project.

 You can create a subproject from nearly any package in the main project.
 You can choose whether the subproject should be editable from within the main project, or be read-only.
 In the latter case, the subproject is editable only if you open it as a standalone project.

 Subprojects can be structured in any way that you wish, in a flat or hierarchical structure, or a combination of both.
 This makes it theoretically possible to split off every package of a main project into subproject files.

 In the Model Tree Window, subprojects appear with the respective .ump file name displayed to the right, enclosed within square brackets.
 For example, the project illustrated below includes several subprojects (this is the Bank_MultiLanguage.ump from the C:\Users\<username>\Documents\Altova\UModel2021\UModelExamples directory).

 During the code-engineering process, all subordinate components of a subproject are considered.
 There is no difference between a single project file or one that consists of multiple editable subprojects.
 This also applies to UML diagrams—they can also be edited at the main, or subproject, level.

 |Note:||You can also share packages and UML diagrams they might contain, between different projects.
 For more information, see Sharing Packages and Diagrams.|

 To create a subproject, right-click a package, and select the command Subproject | Create new Subproject from the context menu.